hakimjazuli/simple_signal/README.md

-all of our classes designed to works in asynchronous context using Queues, so you can use it for api calls reactively without too much of mental overheads; we use attributeName to target elements on the DOM so it can be used as declaratively as possible despite minified;non-gzipped version of this library is less then 5kB;
+all of our classes designed to works in asynchronous context using Queues, so you can use it for api calls reactively without too much of mental overheads; we use attributeName to target elements on the DOM so it can be used as declaratively as possible despite minified; non-gzipped version of this library is less then 5kB;

 ## classes api